This group meets on the 3rd Monday each month from 10.30 am – 12.00 pm. We hope to return to St Mary’s Lounge from October 2021.

-The list of topics we hope to cover are:
+The list of topics we hope to cover in the next few months are:

 - The Pitman Painters